The secret to more sales is as simple as understanding consumer behavior.

 Keep this in mind if you find yourself afraid to label customers: labels can be associated with a positive trait as well.

-3.)
-Learn How to Sell to Your 3 Types of Buyers
+3. Learn to Sell to the 3 Types of Buyers

 No matter what industry you operate in, you are going to have to deal with the 3 types of buyers out there, defined by the ‘pain’ they experience when purchasing something.

-Neuroscientists have literally defined human spending patterns as a process of “spend ‘til it hurts!”, so understanding these different levels of pain points is essential to maximizing your potential sales.
+Neuroscientists have literally defined human spending patterns as a process of “spend ‘til it hurts!”
+Understanding these different levels of pain points is essential to maximizing your potential sales.